Percona-Lab/percona-docstreamer/faq.md

 ---

-## Q: Are new databases and collections migrated to destination if they were created on source while docMongoStream is running?
+## Q: Are new databases and collections migrated to destination if they were created on source while docStreamer is running?
 **A:** Yes.
-New collections and databases created while docMongoStream is running (and while it is paused), will be detected and migrated.
+New collections and databases created while docStreamer is running (and while it is paused), will be detected and migrated.

 ***Example***